bulbwheatie/Structure-Based-Mosaic-Vaccine/README.md

-logos/ :: sequence logos to show variation at each position for gag, nef and V1V2 proteins in HIV. scripts/ :: bash scripts to run Rosaic on the cluster (useful for sample commands) structures/ ::pdb files of starting structures.
+logos/ :: sequence logos to show variation at each position for gag, nef and V1V2 proteins in HIV. scripts/ :: bash scripts to run Rosaic on the cluster (useful for sample commands) structures/ ::pdb files of starting structures. output/ :: running Rosaic will write results to this directory.

 DataManager.py :: generates script files to run test sets with various combinations of parameters PDBparser.py :: (library) file to help with insertions/deletion and PDB file processing